What’s the cheapest way to get from Kelowna to Vancouver?

 $50 per seat (4 to 5 hours, depending on the weather)

 With Poparide, you can travel for cheap with drivers heading the same way.
-The app is kinda like Airbnb for sharing rides, and boasts over 250,000 members all across Canada.
+The app is kind of like Airbnb for sharing rides, and boasts over 300,000 members all across Canada.

 One seat from Kelowna to Vancouver will cost you about $50 and you’ll need to discuss with the driver the pick-up and drop-off location, which are usually fairly central in both Kelowna and Vancouver.

-On the safety side of things, all Poparide members have verified, and you’ll be able to pick with who you travel, as every member has a profile with a photo and reviews from their past trips.
+On the safety side of things, all Poparide members have been verified, and you’ll be able to choose who you travel with, as every member has a profile with a photo and reviews from their past trips.

 Ebus is originally a company from Alberta, and started its service in British Columbia after Greyhound left Western Canada in 2019.